YingLiang2/YingLiang2.github.io/README.md

   * List of recommended **Markdown Editors** in [More Resources section](#more-resources)

-* Resume formatted/edited in Markdown with the file named `resume.md`

-## Instructions
-This is a step-by-step guide of first hosting a resume on GitHub Pages and then making changes to our resumes when needed.
+* Basic familarity with static websites and website hosting.

   * *Why use GitHub and GitHub Pages*

     * *GitHub is part of Etter's core principle of Distributed Version Control.
 Mentioned earlier, version control allows for offline work, easy collaboration and tracking / evolution of the project.
 GitHub is a website that can hosts remote repositories so all parties can easily access the repository from anywhere.
 GitHub Pages is our static hosting site which is built into GitHub therefore hosting a resume is incredibly easy and seamless.*

+  * For more learning on [static websites](https://www.wix.com/blog/static-vs-dynamic-website)

+  * For a refresher or more learning refer to **GitHub points** in [More Resources section](#more-resources)

+* Resume formatted/edited in Markdown with the file named `resume.md`

+## Instructions
+This is a step-by-step guide of first hosting a resume on GitHub Pages and then making changes to our resumes when needed.

 1. Log in to your GitHub account and create a new repository named: `[YourGitHubUserName].github.io`

    1. Creating a repository can done in either two ways